 Chelsea MA, Easton MA, and Jamaica Plain MA Chiropractors are reporting that sciatica is one of the most common conditions they encounter each year.
-Millions of people in America will suffer with the pain of sciatica, and very few will find long-term relief.
+Millions of people in America will suffer from the pain of sciatica, and very few will find long-term relief.
 Keep reading to see how chiropractic care can help.

-Patients often describe the pain of sciatica as ranging from a slight discomfort to the most extreme unbearable pain imaginable.
+Patients often describe the pain of sciatica as ranging from slight discomfort to the most extreme unbearable pain imaginable.
 Sciatic pain can show up in different areas of the leg and foot, and many times the pain will come and go.
 Over the years, people tend to go through periods of pain that typically intensify as the problem goes untreated.

 Where Does Sciatica Start?

-The pelvic and lumbar spine are usually the sources for sciatic issues.
+The pelvic and lumbar spine are usually the sources of sciatic issues.
 These areas of the spine are very complicated, and it can be difficult to locate the problem.
 Some patients say that all they did was bend over to pick up a piece of paper and they were hit with extreme pain.
 They don't understand how an easy task caused them so much pain.
 What they don't realize is that their condition was probably developing for the past few years, and bending to pick up that piece of paper just happened to be the last straw.
 With the exception of the most severe spinal problems, back issues don't happen overnight, they build up over years of time.

 How Long Does it Take to Correct Sciatica?